 A sea of gorgeous neutrals paired with a slight shimmer makes this free crochet vest pattern as stunning as it is versatile.
 Great beginner project made from two simple rectangles!
-The free pattern is below or you can purchase the ad-free, printable PDF for $2.50 here.
+The free pattern is below or you can purchase the ad-free, printable PDF here.

 Ordering this Shawl in a Ball yarn was totally an impulse move.
 I was just captivated by how the all the neutrals played together wrapped up in the skein and figured I make a plan for it later.